 The conversion price of the Series X preferred stock is subject to adjustment to reduce dilution in the event that the Company issues additional equity securities at a price less than the applicable conversion price.
-The conversion price will also be subject to proportional adjustment for events such as stock splits, stock dividends, and recapitalization.
+The conversion price will also be subject to proportional adjustment for events such as stock splits, stock dividends, and recapitalization, such as the reverse stock splits disclosed in Note 11 to the financial statements.